Sheikh-A/CryptoButler/README.md

 CryptoButler is meant to keep track of people you have met over TG (like at a conference or event).
 Anytime you meet someone at a conference and create a telegram chat, you can fwd their the message to the bot.
 The bot will then kick off a series of questions for you to fill out, and after that it generates a CSV.
 As you meet more and more people the CSV stores that info.
 Fields: Date, Username, Company, Where you met, Description, Priority.
 All the fields are optional and you csn skip them if you want.

-Its pretty lightwieght and csv refreshes every 24hrs or so, cause i dont want the data stored in any database.
+Its pretty lightwieght and csv refreshes every 24hrs or so, since data is not stored in any database.

 CryptoButler